Joplin Carbon S Mountain Bike

 - Stay perched for the pedal fest thanks to steep seat tube angle

-- Carbon C keeps pricing low while frame stays stiff and light
+- Carbon C keeps pricing low while the frame stays stiff and light

 - SRAM Eagle drivetrain offers huge gear range for all-day epics